hmslima/sambahsacompletegrammar/sambahsa.md

 **Siant {syant} –** *(that they)* be

 All the other verbs only have the singular.
-The terminations are:
+The endings are:

 **1**^**st**^** **[]{#anchor-259}**person singular:** -a